somnambulist-tech/project-manager/readme.md

  * the host if it has been set e.g. for traefik or the IP for the external DB connection
  * external port(s)
  * any volumes connected to the container

+The status output is in a CLI table by default, however it can also be generated as:

+ * CSV
+ * JSON
+ * pipe separated, plain text

+Add `--format=csv|json|plain` to get the desired output.

+If [SyncIt](https://github.com/somnambulist-tech/sync-it) is installed and setup on a service; the current status will be output with the `spm` status information.
+Note: this adds an amount of overhead and can take a few seconds to display for many running containers.
+To disable `syncit` checks, add `--no-syncit`.

 #### Stopping

 To stop a service use: `spm services:stop service1 service2` or `spm services:stop all` to stop all running services.
 Services that have dependencies will automatically cause dependent services to be stopped as well.
-For example: if you have a main data service that provides databases and your apps depend on this and you stop it, then all the dependent services will be stopped first.
-`services:stop` is aliased to `stop`.
+For example: if you have a main data service that provides databases, and your apps depend on this; when you stop the service, then all the dependent services will be stopped first. `services:stop` is aliased to `stop`.

+If `syncit` is installed and there are active sync sessions, they will be stopped before the container the service is stopped.

+#### Logs

 The docker logs can be viewed by running: `spm services:log service` or use the alias `log`.
 Add `-f` to follow the log and use Ctrl+C to stop.
+This is the same output that you can get from:
+`docker-compose log <container-name>`.

 #### Rebuilding / cleaning the docker containers